 Sebastian Steudtner, a 32 year old from Nürnberg in Germany, is a professional big wave surfer.
 Yes it’s a real job!
 Although we reckon life insurance quotes are probably a touch on the high side across the whole profession.
 If you’re any self respecting big wave surfer then there’s only one place you want to be come January, Nazaré, Portugal.

 The small Portuguese town on the Atlantic coast is a Mecca for big wave surfers from around the world.
-This year was no different as Sebastian Steudtner was joined by fellow big surf glitterati: Axi Munian, Maya Gabeira, Benjamin Sanchis, Ross Clarke Jones, Hugo Vau and Eric Rebiere all came to town for a slice of the action.
+This year was no different as Sebastian Steudtner was joined by fellow big surf glitterati: Axi Munian, Maya Gabeira, Benjamin Sanchis, Ross Clarke Jones, Hugo Vau and Eric Rebiere all came to town to hang loose.